ucfnagr/Assessment-2-Data-Set-Biography/Part 1.md

 ### 9. Which of the uses presented in Q.7 and Q.8 are _ethical_?

 Firsty, all methods that are't exactly ethical must be excluded.
-The last point about computer vision is't recommended for analysis, as well as any other method that uses the data.
+The last point about computer vision isn't recommended for analysis, as well as any other method that uses the data.
 In article 1 [4], the author states "the choices offered to people can be In ways that closely involve them to consent" by tweeting.
 Logicaly to assume that, due to the Airbnb platform specifics, its hosts also should share private information, which means that it's unethically.
 I consider other methods to be ethical.
 For the sake of proof, I will consider the six ethical issues mentioned in article 2 [5] and show that they are't related to the remaining methods:
 1. Autonomous machines are threat to free will and responsibility We aren't going to build a autonomous machine.
 Problem is irrelevant.